patrickbucher/learning-rust/diary.md

+# Day 66 (2024-05-29)

 # Day 65 (2024-05-28)

 I planned to work through chapter 6.2 in the RSSA book, but after a bad night and an early appointment, I wasn't  able to even get started.
 Instead, I investigated an [issue](https://stackoverflow.com/q/78542978/6763074) I ran into the other day, which helped me gain some clarity.

+In the evening, I registered two crates, just to make sure the names won't be taken.
+The first is `csvtool`, which will be a tool to deal with time sheets in CSV format.
+The second is `peasant`, which will consist of two binaries:
+`harvest` to collect JSON logs from nginx and system metricts such as CPU and memory usage to be stored in a Redis time series; and `granary` to archive the logs of multiple servers centrally.
+The goal is to develop a minimalistic logging/monitoring stack for my own use.

 # Day 64 (2024-05-27)